Sawarn007/Frontend-JavaScript-Projects/README.md

 # Frontend-Projects
-All Frontend Projects of HTML/CSS, Javascript, React projects..
+All Frontend Projects by using HTML/CSS, JavaScript only.